How to Communicate With Empathy During the Coronavirus Crisis | Coronavirus Series

 What you don’t want to do is be seen as taking advantage of a crisis or using it as a way to push sales.
 Brands must be careful that their tone matches the current climate without being flippant or disrespectful.

-If you are pushing products or messages, think about how you can do so in a way that shows some awareness of the struggles and challenges being faced by different members of our society.
+If you are pushing products or messages, think about how you can do so in a way that shows some awareness for the struggles and challenges being faced by disadvantaged members of our society.

 Sharing content unrelated to the impact of COVID-19